Note on the evaluation of one type scalar three-point integral extracted from the Higgs boson decay: The massive triangle with two massless external lines

-This is the integral indispensable in the evaluation of $H\rightarrow gg$ decay at one loop approximation.
+It is instructive to consider the special case that the coefficients in Eq.(\ref{theintegralF}) satisfy the condition $a=b$.
+This is the integral indispensable in evaluation of $H\rightarrow gg$ decay at one loop approximation.
 Supposing the mass of each propagator of the triangle is $\omega_{1}$, setting

-Hence, Eq.(\ref{integraloverxleft}) reduces to
+hence Eq.(\ref{integraloverxleft}) reduces to

-First consider the case $0<a<4$, i.e., $0<m_{1}<2\omega_{1}$.
-To get the correct results we must trace back to Eq.(\ref{Fintegralparameterization}) and Eq.(\ref{integrationofzA}), other than taking advantage of Eq.(\ref{finalresultoffirstkindcaseone}) and simply setting $a=b$, otherwise it will make some mistakes.
-By exploiting Eq.(\ref{derivetivesoftwoarcfun}), we immediately obtain
+Firstly consider the case $0<a<4$, i.e., $0<m_{1}<2\omega_{1}$.
+To be conveniently get the correct results we must trace back to Eq.(\ref{Fintegralparameterization}) other than simply setting $a=b$ in Eq.(\ref{finalresultscaseone}), otherwise it will be in trouble to obtain the final result since the analytic properties of the dilogarithm function of complex argument are nontrivial.
+An advisable way is that we may write it as parameter integral